-Approval of exemptions allowing commercial operations of sUAS in the film and content creation industry will enhance safety by reducing risk.
-Conventional film operations, using jet or piston power aircraft, operate at extremely low altitudes just feet from the subject being filmed and in extreme proximity to people and structures; and present the risks associated with vehicles that weigh in the neighborhood of 4,000lbs., carrying large amounts of jet A or other fuel (140 gallons for jet helicopters, e.g.).
-Such aircraft must fly to and from the film location.
-In contrast, a sUAS weighing fewer than 55 lbs. and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board.
-The sUAS is carried to the film set and not flown.
-The sUAS will carry no passengers or crew and, therefore, will not expose them to the risks associated with manned aircraft flights.
+Approval of exemptions allowing commercial operations of sUAS in the video recording and creation industry will enhance safety by reducing risk.
+Conventional video recording operations using jet or piston power aircraft, operate at extremely low altitudes just feet from the subject being recorded and in extreme proximity to people and structures and present the risks associated with vehicles that weigh approximately 4000 lbs. and carry large amounts of jet A or other fuel (140 gallons for jet helicopters,e.g.).
+Such aircraft must fly to and from the record location.
+In contrast, a sUAS weighing fewer than 55lbs and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board.
+The sUAS is carried to the record location and not flown.
+The sUAS will carry no passengers or crew and therefore will not expose them to the risks associated with manned aircraft flights.

-The operation of small UASs, weighing less than 55 lbs., conducted in the strict conditions outlined above, will provide an equivalent level of safety supporting the grant of the exemptions requested herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.
-These lightweight aircraft operate at slow speeds, close to the ground, and in a sterile environment and, as a result, are far safer than conventional operations conducted with turbine helicopters operating in close proximity to the ground and people.
+The operation of small UASs weighing less than 55 lbs., conducted in the strict conditions outlined above will provide an equivalent level of safety supporting the grant of the exemption request herein, including exempting the applicant from the requirements of Part 21 and allowing commercial operations.
+These lightweight aircraft operate at slow speeds, close to the ground and in a sterile environment and as a result are far safer than conventional operations conducted with turbine helicopters operating in close proximity to the ground and people.